Ghostbusting for Adobe: Fighting Fraud with AI/ML

 Challenge

 Fraud is invisible until it hits the bottom line.
 At Adobe, misuse was occurring in quiet, yet in costly ways!
 One user sharing an account with ten others, bots mass-creating fake trials, and suspicious spikes in activity.
-I was brought in to help build a smarter response using AI and machine learning, not just to detect patterns, but to design a system that understood intent.
+I was brought in to help build a Zero-Trust UX that identified and applied friction only to malicious intent, maintaining seamlessness everywhere else, not just to detect patterns, but to design a system that understood intent.

 Approach